jalapic/engsoccerdata/README.md

 Last update: 15 May 2016,  v0.1.5

-- updated all English League games and FA Cup game up to end of 2015/16 Season.

 ## Datasets
 -  england.csv           - Results of all top 4 tier soccer games in England 1888-2015